Mahdi77N/k-XORSAT/README.md

 ## Overview

 k-XORSAT is a type of CSPs.
-In k-SAT, the constraints require the OR of k Boolean variables or their negations to be TRUE, whereas in k-XORSAT, the XOR of the variables or their negations must equal zero.
+In k-XORSAT, the constraints oblige the XOR of k Boolean variables, or their negations must equal zero.
+It is somehow similar to k-SAT, where the OR of k Boolean variables must be True (Abbe and Montanari 2015).

 In this project, I have implemented WalkSAT to solve the problem for a set of variables as an inexact approach.